WebDisrupt/persona/README.md

 ```

 ### **Get Recently loaded Personas**
 Get all recently loaded profiles.
+This list is updated along with the previous user, on user login. (persona.load())
 ```javascript
 persona.getRecentList();
 ```